 The three tracks of the Master’s degree programme give the students the opportunity to specialize in different aspects of the design and development of socio-technical systems.
 Students who choose to follow the Human Computer Interaction track focus on the design of interactive systems in the context of user-centred design processes and apply the relevant methods and principles to develop usable interactive systems.
 Students of the Embedded Brain-Computer Interaction track often go on to develop sensors and actuators for interactions with the human brain as well as assistance systems that use brain computer interactions.
 Graduates of the Systems Engineering track often work in research, development and safety analysis of cyber-physical systems and have successful careers in consulting, system analysis, design, and implementation in many technical and commercial sectors.

 This programme addresses the high demand for specialists both in the fundamental development of socio-technical and safety-critical systems as well as the application of these systems in specific domains.
 Many graduates also choose to continue their academic research in this up-and-coming discipline by completing a PhD, either in Germany or abroad.

-- Bachelor’s degree or equivalent qualification in a subject closely related to Computing Science or another related technical discipline, in Business Information Systems (with predominantly computer science and technical courses), in Psychology or Cognitive Sciences, or another subject which is closely related to the content covered in the Master’s programme and special expert knowledge (see admission regulations).
+- Bachelor’s degree or equivalent qualification in a subject closely related to Computing Science or another related discipline, in Business Information Systems, in Psychology or Cognitive Sciences, or another subject which is closely related to the content covered in the Master’s programme and special expert knowledge (see admission regulations).

 - English language proficiency at level B2 of Common European Framework of Reference for Languages (CEFR).